mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == License ==

 Quick Mail is free for personal or commercial use.
-Please encourage future development with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").
+Encourage future development with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").

 == Translators and Programmers ==